V6 power makes this a great lifestyle pickup - but it's a hard worker, too

-The Amarok's standard trim levels are typically Startline, Trendline and Highline, but it's not unusual for VW to also offer special edition models, with examples including Aventura, Canyon and Dark Label.
+The Amarok's standard trim levels are typically Startline, Trendline and Highline, but it's not unusual for VW to also offer special edition models, with examples including Aventura, Canyon, Dark Label and, most recently, Black Edition.
 Sometimes these are only available in limited numbers, sometimes they join the range for a period of time.

-At the time of writing (May 2019) the entry-level Startline specification is no longer available, having been purged from the range due to limited customer interest - it seems Amarok buyers prefer to have their pickups with plenty of kit.
+The entry-level Startline specification is no longer available, having been purged from the range in 2019 due to limited customer interest - it seems Amarok buyers prefer to have their pickups with plenty of kit.
 For similar reasons, the range-topping model is currently the Aventura, with Trendline becoming the entry point and Highline sitting in the middle.

 VW Amarok Trendline standard equipment highlights: